fxpio/fxp-gluon-bundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.1+ and Twitter bootstrap.
+This version of the bundle requires Symfony 2.4+ and Sonatra BootstrapBundle.

 ## Installation